 Read More: Tata Chemicals Soda Ash Manufacturing Process: A Blueprint for Your Own Plant

-1. Specialty Chemicals: a Focus
+1. Speciality Chemicals: One Focus

 2. Bulk Chemicals for the Industrial Sector

-3. Catering for the Agricultural Community
+3. Supply for the Agricultural Sector:

 Read More: Start a Bulk Solvent Business in India: High-Demand, High-Profit